flashboss/rubia-forums/README.md

     mvn clean install -P${distribution},production,deploy-jsf

-As the same manner you can deploy the rest application instead of the jsf application using the goal deploy-wildfly-rest.
+As the same manner you can deploy the rest application instead of the jsf application using the goal deploy-rest.
 Here a sample:

-    mvn clean install -P${distribution},production,deploy-wildfly-rest
+    mvn clean install -P${distribution},production,deploy-rest

 to deploy it with the shell command in Wildfly: